 - you must provide a detailed breakdown of what the money will be used for, and what funding (if any) you have already obtained.
 Things we are looking for are direct travel costs, or registration fees - not your beer supply for the week!

-- and finally - we will need a short statement from your supervisor / PI to confirm your application (by separate email, and not from a personal email account)
+- and finally - after you have submitted your application, we will need a short statement from your supervisor / PI to confirm your application.

-Assuming the above requirements are met, we will enter you into the monthly draw.
-Your application and your PI's confirmation statement should be emailed to firstname.lastname@example.org and we will let you know if you are successful.
+Assuming the above requirements are met, we will enter you into the monthly draw:

 - One travel award will be allocated every month.